WilliamConnatser/pg-toolbox/README.md

 yarn add pg-toolbox -D
 ```

+## Decisions, decisions

 ## Create an .env file in the root directory of your project

+It is suggested to set the environment variables which are used as defaults for all future commands for the following values:

+- `PGMIGRATIONS` = the filepath from the root folder of your project to the folder containing your `pg-toolbox` migration files.
+IE. ``````
+- `PGURI` = the connection string used by `pg-toolbox`to connect to a Posgres database.
+IE. `postgres://user:pass@host:port_number/database`

-You only need to do this in the development environment because the development dependency `dotenv` is used to read the environment variables when you are running the CLI scripts to manage your database.
+The easiest way to do this is to create a `.env` file. **This file should be added to your `.gitignore` to avoid exposing secrets.** This file is only intended to exist in the development environment.
+The development dependency `dotenv` is used by `pg-toolbox` to set the necessary environment variables.

 Example `.env` file: